We Provide Medical Care, Mental Health Care and Supportive Services that are Sensitive to the Needs of People on the Trans Spectrum

 |Timothy Cavanaugh, MD|

 Please tell us about your experiences at Fenway that exceed or fall short of your expectations.
-Your feedback can remain anonymous if you desire, though it is definitely helpful to have as much information about the situation as possible so that we may provide the highest level of response needed to correct or applaud the event.
+Please provide us with as much information about the situation as possible so that we may provide the highest level of response needed to correct or applaud the event.
+You do not need to be contacted unless you wish to be.

 Please open our feedback form and provide all the information you have about the date and time of the service and the staff or providers involved.
 Your feedback is taken seriously and we appreciate your help in improving the patient experience here.